sideeffects/tinybvh/README.md

 # tinybvh in the Wild
 A list of projects using tinybvh:
 * [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for tinybvh in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.

+# tinybvh Rust bindings
+The tinybvh library can now also be used from Rust, with the [Rust bindings](https://docs.rs/tinybvh-rs/latest/tinybvh_rs) provided by David Peicho.

 Created or know about other projects?
 [Let me know](mailto:bikker.j@gmail.com)!